VIDITJAIN7/Bit-n-Build-/README.md

 Workkite is designed for organizations that operate across multiple sites and need routine work to move quickly without giving automation unchecked authority.
 Solar-farm examples are included, but tasks, conditions, actions, and report fields are workspace data, so the same workflow can be configured for other industries.

+Simplified Demo Site "Not actual product" : [here](workkite.vercel.app) (Finished live site is as shown in demo video)

 ## Goals

 - **Reduce routine coordination.** Turn changing workspace data into proposed actions, scheduled work, and worker assignments.